balancer/scaffold-balancer-v3/README.md

 > Stake NFT into hook
 > Initialize Pool
 > Swapping Occurs
-> Settlement is initiated by the NFT owner, transfering stable tokens to the hook that correspond to the value of the outstanding linked tokens and returning the NFT to the owner
+> Settlement is initiated by the NFT owner, transfering stable tokens to the hook and the hook returns the NFT to the owner
-> Initial liquidity is withdrawn by owner
+> Initial liquidity is withdrawn by the owner
 > Oustanding linked tokens are redeemed for MST from the hook contract

 ***